Alexander Hamilton U.S. Custom House: Transverse lobby

 The transverse lobby spans the northern end of the second floor from west to east.
 Generally, the more important offices were positioned north of the lobby, while divisions dealing in more routine work were relegated to the south.
-Following the second floor's conversion into the Heye Center, the former back offices have been occupied by various exhibition galleries, while the cashier’s office houses the museum store and a café occupies the Northwest office adjacent to the main entrance.
+Following the conversion of the second floor into the Heye Center, the former back offices have been occupied by various exhibition galleries; the cashier's office houses the museum store; and a café occupies the Northwest office adjacent to the main entrance.

 Membrane arches divide the lobby into five bays.
 The floors are decorated in marble mosaic patterns.
 An entablature runs around the top of the lobby, with galleries on the third story.
 There are two doorways on the walls, each topped by carved architraves with nautical symbols.
 The doors from the lobby to the former offices are made of varnished oak and stippled glass.
 At the center of the lobby is a three-bay-wide foyer with a pair of round arches to the north and south, which are supplemented by green Doric-style marble columns with white capitals.
 The bays of the foyer are separated by marble piers.
 Three bronze lanterns are suspended from the vaulted ceiling, hanging above a red-marble disc on the floor.
 Elmer E. Garnsey designed murals for the ceiling.

 Semicircular staircases, with bronze railings and marble stair treads, flank the lobby.
 The stairs do not have any metal support structures and are composed entirely of flat, hard-burned clay tiles.
 Under each stair are timbrel vaults, which connect each landing.
 The stairs rise to the seventh floor, which contains a skylight that is meant to evoke the design of a ship's cabin.
 Only the western stair between the first and second floors is open to the public.
 The elevator doors in the lobby are topped by bronze transom grilles that depict a caravel or sailing ship.
+There are two additional stairs at the rear, or southern, end of the building.